Tuesday, November 8 Punta Arenas

 After breakfast we loaded up the vehicles and left for Torres Del Paine National Park where we took some nice photos of a waterfall with the Cuernos Del Paine in the background.

 On our way back to Punta Arenas we spotted a culpeo, a species of South American fox that is actually related to wolves and jackals.
-Javi hit the brakes and took some pictures from the vehicle so as not to spook it off.
+Javi hit the brakes and we took some pictures from the vehicle so as not to spook it off.

 We visited an Andean Condor Roost as part of this trip.
 We drove to the top of a large butte and got out to watch the condors wheeling about near the side.
 There was a narrow path along the side of the butte that I declined to traverse.
 Everyone else went down.
 We all got some great photos of the condors, but I think I got some special shots by staying at the top of the butte.